crmapache/prettier-plugin-sort-imports/README.md

-# Prettier plugin sort next imports
+# Prettier plugin sort react imports

 A prettier plugins for sorting and grouping your imports in react apps.